-1.5 DEFINITIONS - AGGREGATE FARMGATE MILK PRICE
+1.5 DEFINITIONS - MILK PRICE

-This Section sets out the detailed rules for the calculation of the Aggregate Farmgate Milk Price for a Financial Year.
+This Section sets out the detailed rules for the calculation of the Farmgate Milk Price for a Financial Year.

 Item Definition

 Monthly Available for Milk For each month in a Year:

 Farmgate Milk Price NZD Revenue

 Less

 Farmgate Milk Price Cash Costs

 Less

-Capital Costs
+Capital Costs.

-Less

-Additional Commodity Milk Payments

-Less

-Standard Supply Adjustments.

 Discounted Monthly Available for Milk For each month in a Year:

 AxB

 where

 A is Monthly Available for Milk, and

 B is the Monthly Discount Factor.

 For the Year, the sum of the amounts calculated in respect of each month.

 Discounted Milk Supply For a Season, the sum of the following amounts calculated in respect of each month in the Season:

 AxB

 where:

 A is Monthly Milk Supply, and

 B is the Monthly Discount Factor.

-Farmgate Milk Price The Farmgate Milk Price for a Year is calculated as:
+kgMS Farmgate Milk Price The Farmgate Milk Price for a Year is calculated as:

-A
+A A

+$\overline{B}$

+where:

+A is Discounted Monthly Available for Milk, and

-B
+B is Discounted Milk Supply.